telerik/winforms-docs/diagram/features/layout.md

 * __LayoutAsync__:  just like the __SetLayout__ but acts asynchronously.
 This is why you should be careful when using this method.
 Keep in mind that it waits until all shapes, containers and connections are already generated and then gets executed within the following layout pass.

->note Choosing which method should be used depends on your custom scenario and requirements this is why no specific rule can be made.
+>tip Choosing which method should be used depends on your custom scenario and requirements this is why no specific rule can be made.
 A good practice is to first evaluate how the __SetLayout__ method works and then to move to the __LayoutAsync__ if needed.
 >